-MapReduce is of course not the only programming model possible for largescale distributed computing; a comprehensive study of the options is worthy of a whole course.
+MapReduce is of course not the only programming model possible for large-scale distributed computing; a comprehensive study of the options is worthy of a whole course.
 Whatever approach is used has to observe a few key principles to achieve scale:

-- minimum communication each scheduled unit of work should be reasonably large and able to complete without sharing data with other work units - coordination there should be a strategy to ensure that outstanding work is completed and there is a reasonable balance between waiting for uncomplete work and scheduling new work; coordination decouples communication and cooperation from computation [Gelernter and Carriero 1992; Tanenbaum and van Steen 2002, p 700] - load balance work should be spread reasonably evenly over available resources; while rebalancing load by migrating workloads is theoretically possible, the costs in time lost to communication seldom make the move worthwhile - fault tolerance there should be a fallback strategy to cope with parts of the workload failing to complete

-The programming model is interesting to the computer architect because there has to be one for an architecture to be usable (hence the drive to find usable models for GPUs that can use a reasonable fraction of their theoretical throughput, rather than hand-tuning assembly language).
+- minimum communication each scheduled unit of work should be reasonably large and able to complete without sharing data with other work units - coordination there should be a strategy to ensure that outstanding work is completed and there is a reasonable balance between waiting for uncomplete work and scheduling new work; coordination decouples communication and cooperation from computation [Gelernter and Carriero 1992; Tanenbaum and van Steen 2002, p 700] - load balance work should be spread reasonably evenly over available resources; while rebalancing load by migrating workloads is theoretically possible, the costs in time lost to communication seldom make the move worthwhile - fault tolerance there should be a fallback strategy to cope with parts of the workload failing to complete for GPUs that can use a reasonable fraction of their theoretical throughput, rather than hand-tuning assembly language).
 MapReduce is successful and therefore validates the broad concept of WSC; that doesn't mean a better model can't be found, but it is not a problem for the computer architect.